 - Paskoocheh: for users in countries blocking access to the previous channels.

-Warning: Please be extremely skeptical about installing the CENO Browser from sources other than the ones listed above.
-Because of the application's nature, their potential users may become a target for all kinds of fake or manipulated versions used to violate the user's privacy or attack other CENO and Ouinet users.
-If in doubt, please contact email@example.com before installing a suspicious app.
+Warning: Please be extremely skeptical about installing CENO Browser from sources other than the ones listed above.
+Because of the application's nature, their potential users may become a target for all kinds of fake or manipulated versions used to violate user privacy or attack other CENO and Ouinet users.
+If in doubt, please contact firstname.lastname@example.org before installing a suspicious app.

 Since running such service uses network and processor resources, you may want to stop it whenever you are on the move (i.e. not connected to Wi-Fi or far from a charger).
 Tapping on the notification attached to the icon will stop both CENO and its service at once (until you open CENO again).